-Given the uncertainties surrounding the impacts of the Pandemic on the Company's future financial condition and results of operations, we have taken certain actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
-Such actions included, but are not limited to, reducing our discretionary spending, reducing capital expenditures, implementing restructuring activities with the goal of reducing payroll costs, including employee furloughs, pay freezes and pay cuts.
+Given the uncertainties surrounding the impacts of COVID-19 on the Company's future financial condition and results of operations, we have and may continue to identify and execute various actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
+Such actions include, but are not limited to, reducing our discretionary spending, reducing capital expenditures, and implementing restructuring activities (see Note 3, Restructuring Activities, to the Financial Statements for more information).

 Our products require specialized parts which have become more difficult to source.
 In some cases, we have had to purchase such parts from third-party brokers at substantially higher prices.
-Additionally, to mitigate for component shortages, we have begun to increase inventory levels and may continue to do so for an extended period.
-In the event demand doesn't materialize, we may need to hold excess inventory for several quarters.
-Alternatively, we may be unable to source sufficient components, even from third-party brokers, to meet customer demand, resulting in high levels of unshippable backlog.
+Additionally, to mitigate the impact of component shortages, we increased inventory levels for parts in short supply.
+In the event demand does not materialize, we would need to hold excess inventory for several quarters.
+Alternatively, we may be unable to source sufficient components at any price, even from third-party brokers, to meet customer demand, resulting in high levels of backlog that we are unable to ship.
+The Company's tactics to mitigate the current global supply chain issues included re-designing certain circuit boards to accommodate computer chips that are more readily available in the market at more reasonable prices, and by accumulating inventory in the first two quarters of Fiscal 2023.
 We have placed non-cancellable inventory orders for certain products in advance of our normal lead times to secure normal and incremental future supply and capacity and may need to continue to do so in the future.
-Still, we may remain supply-constrained beyond our Fiscal 2022.